 The first German Pinscher was bred in the 1800s.
 These dogs were developed with a top work ethics and a high prey drive to eradicate vermin, specifically rats.
 Even so, historians still don’t know exactly when they first appeared.

-Despite the rapid fall of the need for ratting dogs, the German Pinscher still exists today as top companion dogs.
-Because of their highly adaptive nature, they’re able to seamlessly fit into any family or living conditions.
-They just need plenty of exercise.
+Despite the rapid fall of the canine ratting jobs, the German Pinscher still exists today as top companion dogs.
+Because of their highly adaptive nature, they’re able to seamlessly fit into any family.
+They will just need plenty of exercise to stay happy and healthy.

 German Pinscher Temperament

 Thanks to the ingrained prey-drive of the German Pinscher, we don’t recommend them for small kids.
-Rather, here are 50 perfect dogs for children.
-They may view kids as “prey,” especially if the kids are running away from the dog.
+In fact, here are 50 perfect dogs for children.
+The truth is, they may view kids as “prey,” especially if the kids are running away from the dog (as they typically do).

 German Pinschers will be energetic and active dogs.
-They were, after all, bred to chase rats in large factories.
-Thus, they needed first-class stamina to keep up.
+They were, after all, bred to catch and kill rats in a large factory.
+Thus, they needed extraordinary stamina to keep up.
 It’s also recommended that a German Pinscher has a large backyard to expend energy in.

 On the bright side, you’ll get a loyal dog with a German Pinscher.
 In fact, they’re naturally very protective of the family – making them excellent watchdogs.
 These dogs are also intelligent and tend to get along with other people and dogs with training.